Hecter94/EndlessSky-PluginArchive/plugins.md

 # System requirements
 Endless Sky has very minimal system requirements, meaning most systems should be able to run the game.
 But this plugin is kind of heavy.
+It is also important that you play using the **latest unstable beta version of Endless Sky**, the main branch of the official [Endless Sky repository](https://github.com/endless-sky/endless-sky).

 || Minimum | Recommended |
 |---|----:|----:|